Incode Webhooks

 What webhooks are available?

-- Onboarding status webhook - This webhook triggers every time the status changes for an Onboarding Session.
+- Onboarding status webhook - Triggered every time the status changes for an Onboarding Session.

-- Videoselfie upload webhook - Notifies you when the video selfie recording file becomes available
+- Videoselfie upload webhook - Triggered when the video selfie recording file (if applicable) becomes available.

 - Global watchlists webhook - Triggered when a global watchlist result is updated.